 Professor Thomas Adcock

-I am Fellow and Tutor in Engineering Science at St Peter’s and an Associate Professor in the Department of Engineering Science.
+I am Fellow and Tutor in Engineering Science at St Peter’s and a Professor in the Department of Engineering Science.
 I joined St Peter’s as an undergraduate in 2001 before moving to New College for my doctorate and going on to hold several post-doctoral and industry positions.
 I was privileged to return to St Peter’s as a Fellow in 2012.
-In college I am the fellow responsible for co-ordinating the website and also have the onerous task of captaining the SCR cricket team.
+In College, I am the fellow responsible for co-ordinating the website and also have the onerous task of captaining the SCR cricket team.
 I am a Fellow of the Institute of Marine Engineering, Science and Technology and a Chartered Engineer.

-I am also interested in historical engineering projects and what we can learn from these.
-I often run a final year undergraduate project looking at a significant historical project.
+I am also interested in historical engineering projects and what we can learn from them.
+I often run a final-year undergraduate project looking at a significant historical project.
 I have appeared on The One Show to demonstrate how the floating breakwaters used during the Normandy landings in the Second World War worked.
-Here is a blog post I wrote describing research I carried with an undergraduate on the Mulberry Habour.
+Here is a blog post I wrote describing research I carried out with an undergraduate on the Mulberry Habour.